mdbridge/click-by-voice/README.md

 voice commands (via other software) that lets users activate links by saying their hint numbers.

+Like many Chrome browser extensions, this extension can also be used with the Microsoft Edge browser.

 ## Using Click by Voice manually